Mirra Alfassa: School in ashram and the death of Sri Aurobindo

 On 2 December 1943 Mother started a school for about twenty children inside the ashram.
 She considered this was a considerable movement away from usual life in the ashram, which was until then about practising total renunciation of the outside world.
 However, she found that the school would gradually align to the principles of Sri Aurobindo's integral yoga.
 The school later became known as the Sri Aurobindo International Centre of Education.
-From 21 February 1949 she started a quarterly magazine called "The Bulletin" in which Sri Aurobindo published a series of eight articles under the title "The supramental manifestation upon earth" wherein for the first time he wrote about transitional being between man and superman.
+From 21 February 1949 she started a quarterly journal called The Bulletin in which Sri Aurobindo published a series of eight articles under the title "The supramental manifestation upon earth" wherein for the first time he wrote about transitional being between man and superman.

 Sri Aurobindo died on 5 December 1950.
-This was a very difficult experience for Mother.
 All the activities in the ashram were suspended for twelve days, after which Mother had to decide the future course of the ashram.
 Mother decided to take up the entire work of the ashram and also to continue the integral yoga internally.
 The years from 1950 to 1958 were the years where she was mostly seen by her disciples.

 Pondicherry, India

 On 15 August 1954 French Pondicherry became a union territory of India.
-Mother declared dual citizenship for India and France.
-Jawaharlal Nehru visited the ashram on 16 January 1955 and met with Mother.
+Alfassa declared dual citizenship for India and France, which she tried to obtain but was unable to due to nationality law which had come into force and became an Indian citizen in 1954.
+Jawaharlal Nehru visited the ashram on 16 January 1955 and met with her.
 This meeting cleared many doubts he had about the ashram.
 During his second visit to the ashram on 29 September 1955, his daughter Indira Gandhi accompanied him.
-Mother had a profound effect on her, which developed into a close relationship in later years.
-Mother continued to teach French after the passing away of Sri Aurobindo.
+Alfassa had a profound effect on her, which developed into a close relationship in later years.
+Mother continued to teach French after the passing of Sri Aurobindo.
 She started with just simple conversations and recitations, which later expanded into deeper discussions about integral yoga where she would read a passage from Sri Aurobindo's or her own writings and comment on them.
 These sessions grew into a seven-volume book called Questions and Answers.